 In the gospel today Jesus uses this language of choice and friendship.
 He tells them (and us), "I chose you," "I call you friends."
 We can each hear those words as addressed to us.
 The disciples here represent us all.
 He has handed over his life for us all.
 Like St. Paul we can each say that the Son of God loved me and gave himself for me.
 In giving his life for us, Jesus chose us, personally, called each of us his friend.
 His words are to us, "You are my friends."
 The Mass makes present the self-giving death of Jesus in every generation, to every community that gathers for the Breaking of Bread.
 Right here and now he continues to speak those same words from the last supper, "You are my friends," "I chose you."
 But here's a thing: In our personal lives, choosing one means not choosing another.
 This is not the case with the good Lord, who is able to choose each of us equally.
 As Peter says in the first reading, "God does not have favourites."

-It is said that St. John lived to a great age, and that as an old man he was carried each Sunday to where the Christians at Ephesus were celebrating the Eucharist.
-Invariably he was asked to address the little congregation, and always he spoke about the love of God, until even these devout people grew a little weary of the same recurring theme.
+It is said that St. John lived to a great age, and that as an old man he was carried each Sunday in Ephesus to celebrate the Eucharist.
+Invariably he was asked to address the little congregation, and always he spoke about the love of God, until even these devout people grew weary of the recurring theme.
 The old man would not change his subject but persisted in speaking about love, because for him the central theme of Jesus' message was the overwhelming love of God.
 "We believe in love," was the motto of those who were in full agreement with John.
-This could easily be an empty slogan, except that John stated clearly what he meant by love, and it is echoed in today's second reading.
+This could easily be an empty slogan, except that John stated clearly what he meant by love, and it is echoed in today's reading.
 "This is the love I mean: not our love for God, but God's love for us, when he sent his Son to be the sacrifice that takes away our sins."
-The deep truth about God is not that he loves us or that he is a lovable being, but rather that, in himself, he is love.
+The deepest truth about God is not that he loves us or that he is a lovable being, but rather that, in himself, he is love.
 By his nature God gives and shares of his inner self.
 It also means that whoever receives the gift of God's love must mirror God's own sharing of self.
 God's love was such as to impel him to give his only Son so that we might have life through him.

 I am quite unable to love myself to the same degree that God loves me.
 God is even closer to me than I am to myself.
 Through the prophet Isaiah (49:16) God addresses to me the consoling words, "See upon the palm of my hand I have written your name."
 Indeed, in the person of Jesus, God, as it were, reaches out to us with two hands — the one extended in forgiveness which saves us from being engulfed here and now in our evil ways, the other casting a ray of light beyond the portals of death, reminding us that as God raised Christ from the. dead, so he will redeem us too, when we have completed our earthly existence.
 That we are able to grasp those hands of God extended to us, that we are able to cling to them steadfastly, is more a gift of God's grace that our own accomplishment.
 No amount of self-pruning, of teeth-gritting human striving, will bring us any closer to God.